midzer/beerbase/content/breweries/liberty-steakhouse-and-brewery/liberty-raspberry-wheat-ale.md

 srm: 0
 upc: 0
 ---
 This brew combines the mild, tartness of a wheat beer with the flavor of real raspberries.
 The raspberry flavor is not overpowering.
-It has a wonderful berry aroma, and is a favorite even among those who claim to \not like beer\"."
+It has a wonderful berry aroma, and is a favorite even among those who claim to not like beer"."